We will keep this page updated so you and other businesses can find out about any change which means you may have to do some things differently.

 Our SIs have started to be laid before Parliament using powers under the Act.
 This follows our consultation on a proposed approach to retained EU law for food and feed safety and hygiene.
 The SIs would be needed in the event of the UK leaving the EU with no deal.
 All exit related statutory instruments are published on legislation.gov.uk, and include ‘EU Exit’ in their title.

-- Health marks on meat, fish and dairy products
+- Health marks on meat, fish and dairy products (see below for update)

 - Businesses that seek or hold authorisation for GM food or feed or animal feed additives, or export animal feed to the EU